mahnve/sinor/README.md

 Sinor uses Mustache for templating.

-In addition to post data described earlier, Mustache templates are passed a hash of blog meta data:
+In addition to post data described earlier, Mustache templates are passed a map of blog meta data:

 * ```year``` - The current year
 * ```author``` - The blog.author from the ```sinor.toml``` file